 Mark Purbrick is the Managing Director for Peoplogica and also serves as a Director on a number of company and government boards.
-As well as being the Regional Director of Profiles International, his past roles include the Chief Executive Officer/Director of The Wine Society and the Trading Manager for The Fosters Group (Wine Clubs Division).
-Mark's philosophy is simple.
-"Select people based on 'fit' not 'like,' measure their performance, recognise good performance, challenge poor performance, listen to them and then trust them.
-Get this right then you can spend most of your time on the customer, vision and strategy which are the future of your organisation" for further information go to www.peoplogica.com
+His past roles include the Chief Executive Officer/Director of The Wine Society and the Trading Manager for The Fosters Group (Wine Clubs Division).
+Mark's philosophy is simple, "Select people based on 'fit' not 'like,' measure their performance, recognise good performance, challenge poor performance, listen to them and then trust them.
+Get this right then you can spend most of your time on the customer, vision and strategy which are the future of your organisation".